 Try reading the following paragraphs to see which alignment makes the paragraph easiest to read.
 If you’re like most English readers, you’ll prefer left alignment.

-To left justify in CSS, use the CSS rule text-align: left.
-In the example below, the div element is set to center all content inside it.
-However, when we apply text-align: left to the second paragraph, this overrides the div’s styling:
+In the CodePen example below, the div element is set to center all content inside it.
+Adding text-align: left to the second paragraph overrides the div’s styling:

 Editor's note: This post was originally published in August 2020 and has been updated for comprehensiveness.